SitrakaResearchAndPOC/nuradio_gnb/README.md

 # STEP 3 : OPEN-SOURCE 5G NETWORK CONFIGURATION OPEN5GS
 ## Configuration OGSTUN
-### Explainning the 3 scenarios :
+### Script showing the 3 scenarios :
-The goal is to have schenario 3,
+Let's see our scenario, and explain each other :
 * Scenario 1 : OGSTUN Interface is not configured
 1. ifconfig </br>
 2. observe no interface named 'ogstun' </br>